-The combat will be a turn based system similar to that of Costume Quest and the Paper Mario series.
-Timed inputs will be used to block, counter, or inflict additional damage on foes.
+The combat is a turn-based system similar to that of Costume Quest and the Paper Mario series.
+Timed inputs will be used to block, counter, or inflict stronger damage on foes.

-Weapons will have a homemade look and feel to them.
-In place of traditional swords and shields, characters will have weapons such as wooden swords, golf clubs and spatulas.
-Weapons will have upgrades available, limiting the amount of loot available during the course of the game.
+Weapons have a homemade-look to them.
+In place of traditional steel swords and shields, characters will use weapons such as wooden swords, golf clubs, and spatulas.
+Weapons have upgrades available, limiting the amount of loot available during the course of the game.

-The armor will also follow the homemade look like the weapons, so a cooking pot may be used in place of a traditional RPG helmet.
+The armor also follow the homemade-look like the weapons, so a cooking pot may be used in place of a traditional RPG helmet.

 Good Time with Weapons Pack